 This is not admission on your part and you can always contest the matter in traffic court.
 It is always better to be in traffic court than criminal court.

-Contact Us for a free evaluation of your case.
+Contact Us for an evaluation of your case.